shashank-srikant/data-nlp-vision-exercise/README.md

 - Have a working prototype of the task described below.
 - (We will) assess how well you scope and assess the different components involved which will solve this problem
 - Assess how you divide your labor into the components you identify, and how quickly you're able to prototype and finish implementing those components.
 Remember, there's a time budget of a few days.
-- Assess how you wiggle out of situations when you're stuck.
+- Assess how you resolve situations when you're stuck.
 - Assess how well you communicate and let all stakeholders know of your progress.

 ## Task 1